offertoro/VideoViewer/part2/README.md

 In our example tier 3 data is kept on a remote server (so no need to define it here).
 Our local mysql db should hold only tier 1 and tier 2 data.

 Some statements about VideoViewer's user sessions:
-* only one session can be opened per ip at the same time. (tier 1).
+* only one session can be opened per ip at the same time [tier 1].
 * a user session remains open for only 3 hours.
 * there must be a way to manually close a user's session without waiting for 3 hours.
 * if the user requests "fulfill" before the time is up for the video then nothing happens (it doesn't "fulfill").
 The same goes for "close_session".